pivotal/docs-tap/cli-plugins/insight/cli-docs/insight-source-vulnerabilities.hbs.md

 # tanzu insight source vulnerabilities

-This topic tells you how to use the Tanzu Insight CLI plug-in `tanzu insight source vulnerabilities` to get the source vulnerabilities.
+This topic tells you how to use the Tanzu Insight CLI `tanzu insight source vulnerabilities` command to get the source vulnerabilities.

 ## <a id='synopsis'></a>Synopsis